antimof/UxPlay/README.txt

-    model B. **While GStreamer seem to make use of this hardware decoding, satisfactory rendering speed of 4K video by UxPlay on these Raspberry Pi models has not yet been acheived.** The option "-h265" is required for actvating h265 support.
+    model B. **While GStreamer seem to make use of this hardware decoding, satisfactory rendering speed of 4K video by UxPlay on these Raspberry Pi models has not yet been acheived.** The option "-h265" is required for activating h265 support.
 A wired ethernet connection is preferred in this mode (and may be required by the client).